hudanoor-01/Elastic-SIEM-Failed-Login-Detection/README.md

-# Elastic SIEM – Windows Failed Login Detection
+# Elastic SIEM – Windows Failed Logon Detection

 ## Project Overview

 This project demonstrates how to detect Windows failed logon attempts using **Elastic SIEM**, **Elastic Agent**, **Kibana**, and **KQL**.

-A custom detection rule was created to identify repeated failed login attempts (Windows Event ID **4625**) that may indicate brute-force attacks or unauthorized authentication attempts.
+A custom detection rule was created to identify repeated failed logon attempts (Windows Event ID **4625**) that may indicate brute-force attacks or unauthorized authentication attempts.

 ---